North Carolina: A Thriving Biopharma Manufacturing Hub

 Additional Learning Opportunities

-Whether you are looking to jumpstart your career out of high school or a working professional seeking to update your skills, North Carolina has created a variety of opportunities to succeed in this sector.
+Whether you are looking to jumpstart your career out of high school or working professional seeking to update your skills, North Carolina has created a variety of opportunities to succeed in this sector.

 View the Biopharma Manufacturing Education Resources page.